 - How is pregnancy termination performed?

-Medical termination means that you take a combination of tablets and vaginal pessaries, allowing the woman to miscarry in her own home, which is usually over a period of approx. 72 hours, though the bleeding may go on for longer.
+Medical termination means that you take a combination of tablets and vaginal pessaries, allowing you to miscarry in your own home, which is usually over a period of approx 72 hours, though the bleeding may go on for longer.

 We provide both medical and surgical termination of pregnancy at Sydney Abortion Clinic.